harissabil/JejuWay/README.md

 - **Interactive Maps & Smooth Itinerary Management**: Navigate your journey with ease using JejuWay’s interactive map, while seamlessly managing your schedule in real time.
 Adjust plans on the go and stay organized effortlessly.

-- **Weather Forecast**: Stay prepared with accurate, AI-driven weather-based recommendations, from activity suggestions to outfit advice, ensuring a perfect day, rain or shine.
+- **Smart Weather Forecast**: Stay prepared with accurate, AI-driven weather-based recommendations, from activity suggestions to outfit advice, ensuring a perfect day, rain or shine.

 ## 📸 Screenshots